Sustainability encompasses more than purely ecological aspects

 • From the beginning of 2026 for listed SMEs and for small and non-complex credit institutions and captive insurance companies (first report with 2027) with an opt-out until 2028.

-If you would like to gain an overview of sustainability management and receive suggestions for the practical handling of sustainability topics, I recommend the online training “Designing and managing for the future” on 29.11.2022, which I am holding for qualityaustria.
+If you would like to gain an overview of sustainability management and get ideas on how to deal with sustainability issues in practice, I recommend the online training course “Zukunftsfähig gestalten und wirtschaften” from qualityaustria.

 Get into the “doing